fairbrother-lab/LariatMapper/docs/DEMO.md

 # Demo
 Here, we take a look at running LariatMapper via the command line.
 To follow this demonstration, open a Linux or MacOS command line terminal.
 As you read, copy the blocks of code into the terminal and run them.
-You will need to have [LariatMapper](https://github.com/fairbrother-lab/LariatMapper) and [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) installed.
+You will need to have the package-manager [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) installed and access to [github.com](https://github.com).

 First, download the demo data at https://github.com/fairbrother-lab/LariatMapper_aux.
 You can do this command line with `git`: